IHE/RAD.IRA/input/pagecontent/volume-1.md

 Figure 1:XX.4.2.1.2.1-2: Open Study in Context Flow in RTC-IMR Profile

-Note that when the Reporting App successfully completed the subscription, it immediately queries for the current context from the Hub.
+Note that when the Reporting App successfully completes the subscription, it immediately queries for the current context from the Hub.
 This immediate query is to ensure that the Reporting App is aware of the latest context in the session.
 This is necessary because the PACS does not know when the Reporting App completed the subscription.
 Therefore it is possible the PACS has already changed context before the subscription is complete.

 ###### 1:XX.4.2.1.2.3 Step 3: Add Content (Optional)